dungeons-of-moria/umoria/README.md

 The "executable" built with emscripten (umoria.html) will run on any modern browser regardless of operating system.

+**Note:  A pre-built version of umoria.html can be found in the umoria directory.**

 ## Umoria 5.7.x releases

 The main focus of the `5.7.0` release was to provide support for the three